 The multidisciplinary Sherman Center for Early Learning in Urban Communities (Sherman Center) was established to advance George and Betsy Sherman's vision of improving learning experiences and outcomes for young children in Baltimore City.
-As part of this mission, it established the Sherman Center Faculty Research Award.
+The Sherman Center Faculty Research Award was established as part of this mission.
 This award seeks to expand knowledge about policies and practices that enhance the learning of young children, ages three through eight, in urban communities like Baltimore.
 Research topics of interest include, but are not limited to: